Dark matter from a complex scalar singlet: The role of dark CP and other discrete symmetries: Introduction

-The paper is structured{} as follows.
-In Sec.~\ref{sec:complex-scalar} we discuss the general Lagrangian with two real scalar fields by using the complex parametrization, and we analyze all the symmetries one can impose on it that could lead to a DM candidate.
-In Sec.~\ref{sec:general-case} we study the most general scenario and analyze the scalar spectrum.
+The paper is structured as follows.
+In Sec.~\ref{sec:complex-scalar} we discuss the general Lagrangian with two real scalar fields by using the complex parametrization, and we classify all the symmetries one can impose on it that could lead to a DM candidate.
+In Sec.~\ref{sec:general-case} we study the scalar spectrum and couplings in the most general scenario.
 We outline the possible explicit symmetry breaking terms, which give rise to what we term as \textit{minimal models}.
-In Sec.~\ref{sec:comparison-of-models} we study the DM phenomenology, discussing the relic abundance, DD and Higgs invisible decays, showing numerical results for a prototypical \textit{minimal model} (the quadratic model) and comparing with the other ones.
+In Sec.~\ref{sec:comparison-of-models} we analyze the DM phenomenology, discussing the relic abundance, DD and Higgs invisible decays, presenting numerical results for a prototypical \textit{minimal model} (the quadratic model) and comparing with the other ones.
+In addition, we discuss the possibility of a light DM candidate at the sub-GeV scale.
 In Sec.~\ref{sec:beyond-minimal} we study the case with several symmetry breaking terms, which in general may lead to the spontaneous breaking of the symmetry that stabilizes the DM in large regions of the parameter space.
 In Sec.~\ref{sec:pGB-limit} we discuss an effective Lagrangian approach which is appropriate when the DM candidate is a pseudo-Nambu-Goldstone boson (PNGB).
 Finally in Sec.~\ref{sec:conc} we outline the main results of this work.
 We also provide several appendices with more technical details.